crownstone/yodiwo-crownstone-node/README.md

 # yodiwo-crownstone-node

-Crownstone python node for the Yodiwo platform.
+Crownstone Python node for the [Yodiwo platform](https://www.yodiwo.com/).

-To use this node, we expect the Crownstone USB dongle is connected to the device running this node.
+To use this node, we expect the [Crownstone USB dongle](https://shop.crownstone.rocks/products/crownstone-usb-dongle) is connected to the device running the Crownstone Python node.

+## Hardware preparation

+On the Cyient gateway, you will need the proper kernel drivers, update the module dependencies, and modprobe the module.

+    sudo cp usbserial.ko /lib/modules/$(uname -r)/kernel/drivers/usb/serial
+    sudo cp cp201x.ko /lib/modules/$(uname -r)/kernel/drivers/usb/serial
+    sudo depmod -a
+    sudo modprobe cp201x

+This should not lead to errors.
+If this works, edit `/etc/modules` and add `cp201x` on one of the lines.

+If you now plug-in the Crownstone USB dongle, you should see a device node in the `/dev` directory, for example `/dev/ttyUSB0`.

+## Software Prerequisites

 This node is written in Python 3 and requires Python 3.5 or higher.
 For the installation process `setuptools` is required.